-Mainly, adventure bikes are touring bikes with a couple of notable differences… while traditional touring bikes aren’t suited to travelling down logging roads or across farmers’ fields to get to a favourite fishing hole, that’s where the adventure class really shines.
+Mainly, adventure bikes are touring bikes with a couple of notable differences… while traditional touring bikes aren’t suited to traveling down logging roads or across farmers’ fields to get to a favorite fishing hole, that’s where the adventure class really shines.
 It’s perfect for that degree of off-roading, but I would really think twice about mud bogging with it.

 Ergonomics and Comfort

 These machines will often have navigation, cruise control, quickly adjustable preload on suspension, heated grips, adjustable power settings to match very different terrain, ABS, large detachable panniers, and tour packs.
 The fuel capacity is usually HUGE to allow these bikes to go more than 200 miles without filling up.
 Seats are very comfortable, as is riding long distances because of the upright riding position.
 Perhaps not at the same level as a bona fide touring motorcycle, but close.

 Examples of adventure bikes include the BMW R1200 GS, Ducati Multistrada, Honda Africa Twin, Kawasaki Versys 1000, KTM 1290 Super Adventure, Triumph Tiger and the Suzuki V-Strom.